msarnacki/flashscore-scraper/README.md

 Main script (the one descriped above) is [main.py](../master/main.py).

+Currently working on [main2_autoscrape.py](../master/main2_autoscrape.py) and this will be main program here.
+At this moment [main.py](../master/main.py) is obsolete.
+When I finish working on [main2_autoscrape.py](../master/main2_autoscrape.py) I will refactor code in both scripts.

 ## Scraped data
 Teams and lineups (first squad and subs), score, statistics (fulltime, first half and second half for every statistic) for example: ball possession, shots on target, shots off target, saves, cards and passes.
 For every match scraped are also all incidents that happend during a match.
 They are for example: goals, yellow and red cards, substitutions.
 For every of them there are also more details (scorer, assist, sub in - sub out, own goal, penalty kick missed, VAR).